trenskow/isvalid/README.md

 The `ValidationError` contains three properties besides the `message`.

-	- `keyPath` is an array indicating the key path in the data where the error occured.
+	- `keyPath` is an array indicating the key path in the data where the error occurred.
 	- `schema` is the schema that failed to validate.
 	- `validator` is the name of the validator that failed.